How to Sell on Amazon Mexico: Getting Started

 As I mentioned in the previous article about selling to Europe, expanding into foreign markets isn’t always the best move; it all depends on how your products fit into the country’s market.
 Selling in Mexico may be a huge improvement for some companies, but for others it may flop (or even cost you money, depending on how you handle international shipping).

 First and foremost, you want to conduct a little market research into whether or not your products will sell in Mexico.
-You may even want to do a test run with a few products before sending a large chunk of your inventory across the border.
+Since circumstances can vary a lot, Amazon's support page recommends that you consult with a legal adviser, customs broker or both before getting started.
+After that, you may even want to do a test run with a few products before sending a large chunk of your inventory across the border.
 Good luck!

 This post is accurate as of the date of publication.
 Some features and information may have changed due to product updates or Amazon policy changes.